bolt/docs/docs/installation/installation.md

 You can read more information about [configuring the database here][db-setup].

+## Step 4: Initialise your new project

-After configuring the Database, run `bin/console bolt:setup`.
-This will create and initialise the Database for you, then lets you create the first (admin) user, and add some dummy content ("fixtures") to the database.
+Run `bin/console bolt:setup`.
+This will create
+and initialise the Database for you, then lets you create the first (admin) user, and add some dummy content ("fixtures") to the database.